ePrivacy and GPDR Cookie Consent by Cookie Consent A guide to permitted development rights in 2024

 What are permitted development rights?

-Permitted development rights are essentially a scheme, created by the government, that allows you to extend/renovate your home without the need for a full planning application.
+Permitted development rights are essentially a scheme, created by the government, allowing you to extend ir renovate your home without the need for a full planning application.

 For some homes in England, this scheme expanded last year to include bigger projects and more options for home improvement.
 These planning changes included new rules for big developments (such as turning office blocks into flats) but for the purposes of this article, we’ll be focusing on projects everyday homeowners tend to complete.